EfthimiosVlahos/AWS-SageMaker-Personal-Projects/README.md

 # AWS Personal Projects

 This repository showcases my collection of diverse projects that leverage AWS SageMaker and various other AWS services.
-The projects encompass health insurance cost prediction, forecasting weekly retail store sales, cardiovascular disease detection, and traffic sign recognition using cutting-edge deep learning techniques.
+The projects encompass medical insurance cost prediction, forecasting weekly retail store sales, cardiovascular disease detection, and traffic sign recognition using cutting-edge deep learning techniques.
 Below is a concise summary of each project:

 # Table of contents
 - [01.
 Medical Insurance Cost Prediction](#s1)